TryGhost/Zap/README.md

-# Bear Ghost Theme
+# Zap Ghost Theme

-A minimal theme for Ghost.
+An ultra-minimal theme for Ghost.